mobiletest2016/machine-learning-articles/articles/how-to-build-a-convnet-for-cifar-10-and-cifar-100-classification-with-keras.md

 What's more, it's still not "translation invariant", which means that it's also sensitive to the _orientation, size, and position_ of the particular element.
 In the case of the four, if the top part were cut off and the bottom part was shifted to the top, leaving blank space at the bottom, the network may now not detect it as a 4 anymore.

 Adding **pooling layers** may [help you resolve this issue](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/what-are-max-pooling-average-pooling-global-max-pooling-and-global-average-pooling.md).
-Similar to convolutional layers, pooling layers slide over the inputs, but instead of multiplying the parts with some learnt weights, they compute a hard value such as \[latex\]max()\[/latex\].
+Similar to convolutional layers, pooling layers slide over the inputs, but instead of multiplying the parts with some learnt weights, they compute a hard value such as $max()$.

 - [![](images/Max-Pooling-1.png)]